KratosMultiphysics/Kratos/README.md

 _KRATOS Multiphysics_ ("Kratos") is a framework for building parallel, multi-disciplinary simulation software, aiming at modularity, extensibility, and high performance.
 Kratos is written in C++, and counts with an extensive Python interface.
 More in [Overview](https://github.com/KratosMultiphysics/Kratos/wiki/Overview)

-**Kratos** is **free** under BSD [license](https://github.com/KratosMultiphysics/Kratos/wiki/Licence) and can be used even in comercial softwares as it is.
-Many of its main applications are also free and BSD licensed but each derived application can have its own propietary license.
+**Kratos** is **free** under BSD-4 [license](https://github.com/KratosMultiphysics/Kratos/wiki/Licence) and can be used even in comercial softwares as it is.
+Many of its main applications are also free and BSD-4 licensed but each derived application can have its own propietary license.
 More in [application licensing model](link to application licensising model webpage)

 [release-image]: https://img.shields.io/badge/release-5.2-green.svg?style=flat
 [releases]: https://github.com/KratosMultiphysics/Kratos/releases